 Phase 1: The impulse from the POT to the team.

 At the beginning of a sprint cycle, the POT presents the team with the pre-planned product backlog list from the previously held conclave.
-The team asks questions such as, “What is meant by this backlog item?”, “What makes you think this backlog item is the same size as the others?”, “Should the documentation also be included in it?”, “Have you thought about the functional safety check?”
+The team asks questions such as: “What is meant by this backlog item?”, “What makes you think that this backlog item has the same size as the others?”, “Should the documentation also be included?”, “Have you thought about the functional safety check?”.

-In order to estimate the effort of individual backlog items, it has proven useful to give each item, for example, clothing sizes (S, M, L, XXL).
-It is also common to evaluate with numbers according to the Fibonacci sequence (1, 2, 3, 5, 8, 13 …, each number corresponds to the sum of the two preceding numbers) or with the help of planning poker: The team members use playing cards to evaluate the complexity of individual backlog items covertly and independently of one another.
+In order to estimate the effort of individual backlog items, it has proven useful to give each item a clothing size (S, M, L, XXL), for example.
+It is also common to evaluate with numbers according to the Fibonacci sequence (1, 2, 3, 5, 8, 13 …, each number corresponds to the sum of the two preceding numbers) or with the help of planning poker: The team members evaluate the complexity of individual backlog items with the help of playing cards, concealed and independently of each other.

 With the help of these assessments, misunderstandings about the actual task or completely different assessments of the development effort required for it can be uncovered.

 Finally, new backlog items are written that may simply have been forgotten by the POT.
-It is important for the start to simply get started.
-Refinement of the method can be tried in each subsequent sprint.
+The important thing for the start is to just get started.
+The refinement of the method can be tried out in each subsequent sprint.

 No sprint start without team commitment.